Tinkoff/tinkoff-request/docs/plugins/protocol-http.md

 - `timeout`: number - timeout in ms
 - `withCredentials`: boolean - configure credentials type, [see](#request-credentials)
 - `abortPromise`: Promise - if passed promise resolves, request get aborted with the result of promise
+- `signal`: AbortSignal - signal used to abort current request

 ## Request type
 Defines how request payload get serialized and the value for 'Content-Type' header.
 By default is equal to `form`.